elaineliu05/SDS-Inclusive-Syllabus/README.md

     * Class Location:

-Office Hours:
+    * Office Hours:

 Course Materials: [Course textbook](https://www.google.com/)

-**Disclaimer**: This is a condensed version of the full syllabus - more information can be found in the folders in this repository.
+**Disclaimer**: This is a condensed version of the full syllabus - more information can be found in the other files in this repository.
 I aim to make the class more inclusive, starting with an easy-to-read, short document that outlines the basic information of this course.
 I encourage all students to reach out anytime if you are facing issues with anything, especially regarding inclusivity.

 ## A Little Bit About the Course
 Insert brief summary of course.
-I.e. Course goals and learning objectives
+For instance, include course goals and learning objectives.
-* What do you hope students will take away from this class? **We encourage instructors to personalize this syllabus with their own voice.**
+* What do you hope students will take away from this class?
+**We encourage instructors to personalize this syllabus with their own voice.**

 ## Attendance Policy - Optional
-Insert attendance policy if applicable.
+Insert attendance policy - is attendance or class participation mandatory?
+If not, this section may not be necessary.
+* Will points be deducted if students miss a class?
+* Will there be online recordings posted?

 ## Grading Components
 |  	      | Points | % of Total Grade |